chrisnoonan98675/site/xl-deploy/concept/xl-deploy-oidc-authentication.markdown

 The field names and values are defined in the [OpenID Connect Discovery Specification](https://openid.net/specs/openid-connect-discovery-1_0.html).

-In OIDC there are notions called **claims** that define the settings to obtain information about a specific user, such as the username and roles.

-You can provide the required claims from the following configuration properties:
-* `rolesClaim` - In XL Deploy, the OIDC roles become principals that you can assign to roles inside XL Deploy.
-* `userNameClaim` - Unique username for both internal and external users.
-You cannot sign in with a user if a local account with the same username exists.

-The `issuer`, `accessTokenUri`, `userAuthorizationUri`, `jwks_uri`, and `logoutUri` options are also usually presented in the JSON metadata that the Identity Porvider server publishes at the discovery endpoint.
+The `issuer`, `accessTokenUri`, `userAuthorizationUri`, `jwks_uri`, and `logoutUri` options are also usually presented in the JSON metadata that the Identity Provider server publishes at the discovery endpoint.
 The path obtained in the `jwks_uri` is used as a value for `keyRetrievalUri` in the `XL_DEPLOY_SERVER_HOME/conf/auth-oidc.conf` file.

 **Note:** The `redirectUri` endpoint must always point to the `/login/external-login` XL Deploy endpoint.
 The `redirectUri` is an endpoint where authentication responses can be sent and received by XL Deploy.
 It must exactly match one of the `redirect_uris` you registered in OKTA and Azure AD portal and it must be URL encoded.
 For Keycloak you can register a pattern for `redirect_uri` from the Keycloak Admin Panel (For example, you can provide a mask such as: `http://example.com/mask**` that matches `http://example.com/mask/` or `http://example.com/mask`).

+### Select *claims* for a specific user

+In OIDC there are notions called **claims** that define the settings to obtain information about a specific user, such as the username and roles.
+When a user logs in, the XL Deploy server receives a token with a number of claims (a number of key-value pairs).
+From these claims, you must select two keys that represent the username and the user roles.

+You can provide the required claims from the following configuration properties:
+* `rolesClaimName` - In XL Deploy, the OIDC roles become principals that you can assign to roles inside XL Deploy.
+* `userNameClaimName` - Unique username for both internal and external users.
+You cannot sign in with a user if a local account with the same username exists.

 ## OpenID Connect Logout
 The logout works by directing the user’s browser to the end-session endpoint of the OpenID Connect provider, with the logout request parameters encoded in the URL query string.
-If you need to redirect to the login page after logout, you can use your `redirectUri` as the `post_logout_redirect_uri` parameter.
+If you need to redirect to the login page after logout, you can use your `redirectUri` as the `post_logout_redirect_uri` query parameter.
 Example: https://xl-deploy.example.com/auth/realms/XLDeploy/protocol/openid-connect/logout?post_logout_redirect_uri=https://xl-deploy.example.com/login/external-login

 ## Current setup limitations